stuartbreckenridge/SocialFrameworkReference/Readme.md

 Facebook requires a separate read and write request to be made for each permission, in respect of methods using SLRequest.
 In TWBFacebookViewController's method a request is made for the read permission.
 Upon success of that method, a write request is made.

 ######Notes
 > For SLRequest methods a Facebook App Identifier is required.
 This needs to be setup at https://developers.facebook.com.
+Additionally, the bundle ID of the app must match the bundle ID on the Facebook website.

 ####Facebook Methods
 #####Post Text with SLComposeViewController